IllumiDesk/illumidesk/README.md

 > **New in Version 0.5.0**: users that wish to provide their Learners with a shared Postgres container my do so by setting the `postgres_labs_enabled` to true.

 With the Postgres container enabled, users (both students and instructors) can connect to a shared Postgres database from within their Jupyter Notebooks by opening a connection with the standard `psycop2g` depency using the `postgres-labs` host name.
 IllumiDesk's [user guides provide additional examples](https://docs.illumidesk.com) on the commands and common use-cases available for this option.

+### Shared Folder

+Users that wish to use a shared folder between Instructors and Learners may do so by setting the `shared_folder_enabled` to true.

+With the Shared folder enabled, users with access to the grader service (instructors/TA) can create files directly in their `/shared` folder.
+Since each grader service is launched by each course so all the files created here must be reflected within the `/shared/<course_name>` in all the learner containers.

 ### Additional Workspace Types